ton-blockchain/TxTracer-core/README.md

 ## Projects based on txtracer-core

-- [TxTracer](https://txtracer.ton.org) — Web-application for tracing and debugging any TON blockchain transactions
+- [TxTracer](https://txtracer.ton.org) — Web application for tracing and debugging any TON blockchain transactions

 ## License